nushackers/notes-to-cs-freshmen-from-the-future/README.md

 Ported over from the [original document](https://docs.google.com/document/d/1FbCWcnnajHWk594dKmN35b_we50WZf_-cwxqg-cYaRY/edit?usp=sharing).

+The mailing list announcement that started it all (23 August 2012): [Link to thread](https://groups.google.com/forum/#!topic/nushackers/G7ASenbqTNU)

 ## Intro

 Early into the AY12/13 academic year, Prof Tay Yong Chiang organized a supper for Computer Science freshmen at Tembusu College.
 The bunch of seniors who were gathered there put together a document for NUS computing freshmen.
 This is that document.